-This is the EASIEST crock pot white chicken chili recipe you will ever see.
-Dump, dump, dump, then cook for 4 hours.
+This is the easiest and best crock pot white chicken chili recipe you will ever taste.
+Dump, dump, dump, then cook for a few hours.
 You are rewarded for your laziness with a great chili, and all your friends will demand the recipe.

 No “inspired by” recipe here, I have done this one for 30 years plus.
 I even remembered the recipe without looking it up.
 And my memory is going.

 This is the best chili to take to tailgating or parties since, with the cheese, it stays hot for a long time and most people will want seconds.
 I always make a double batch.

 This wonderful chili has always been one of my most requested recipes.
 Anytime I take it to gatherings, I take copies, so I don’t have to write it down.
 Please enjoy some great chili.

 An absolute 5.
 No doubt about it.

 Pro Tips: Recipe Notes for Ultra Simple Crock Pot Chicken Chili

 Get your chicken any way you want.
 A rotisserie chicken, canned or frozen.
 You need about 3 cups for the standard recipe.

 I’m adding a raw chicken option for simplicity.
 An average size chicken breast will make about 1 1/2 cups of shredded chicken.

 The easiest way is to add broth, salsa, and cumin to the crockpot with two raw chicken breasts.
 Cook in high for 1 1/2 to 2 hours then remove and shred.